Admissions Arrangements 2024-25 Admissions Arrangements 2025-26

 The method to apply for a place at this school during the academic year is the casual admission process.

-Please complete the casual admission form (available here) and return it by email to office@sjwms.org.uk Please refer to our admissions determination policy before completing this form.
+Please complete the admission form online by following the link below.
+Please refer to our admissions determination policy before completing this form.

 All year groups at The Math are currently over our PAN (Planned Admission Number), so it is rare that a space is available when an in-year application is made.
 Subsequently, applications are usually rejected on the basis that the year group is full, even when a student meets the selective standard of the school.